-Wet dog food has been the subject of debate among pet owners for years, with some believing that it’s not as beneficial or as healthy as its dry counterpart.
-In this article, we will debunk common myths surrounding wet dog food and compare it to dry dog food, highlighting the advantages of incorporating this type of nutrition into your pet’s diet.
+Wet dog food has been debated among pet owners for years, with some believing that it’s not as beneficial or healthy as its dry counterpart.
+In this article, we will debunk common myths surrounding wet dog food and compare it to dry dog food, highlighting the benefits of wet dog food and why you should incorporate this type of nutrition into your pet’s diet.

 Debunking myths surrounding wet dog food

 One common misconception about wet dog food is that it is less nutritious than dry dog food.
 However, this is not the case.
-In fact, wet dog food can be just as nutritious as dry dog food, if not more so.
-The primary difference between the two is the moisture content; wet dog food typically contains around 70-80% water, while dry dog food contains only 6-10%.
+Wet dog food can be just as nutritious as dry dog food, if not more so.
+The primary difference is the moisture content; wet dog food typically contains around 70-80% water, while dry dog food contains only 6-10%.

 Another myth is that wet dog food can cause dental issues.
 While it’s true that the soft texture of wet dog food doesn’t provide the same level of abrasive action as dry kibble, which can help to clean teeth, this doesn’t mean that feeding your dog wet food will lead to dental problems.
 Regular dental care, including brushing and dental chews, is still essential to maintain good oral health regardless of the type of food you choose for your pet.